 Light truck (8,000 pounds or less)

-To apply in person:
+To apply by mail or in person

 You will need the following items:

 - The Certificate of Title (not a photocopy) signed by the previous owner

 - Completed and signed Wisconsin Title & License Plates form